Kirit049-RW/pterodactyl-discord-bot/readme.md

 Please complete the various fields.

-For the application key, you have to follow this image :
+For the apiKeyApp, you have to follow this image to get the correct permissions:

 ![Application permissions](https://github.com/Kirit049-RW/pterodactyl-discord-bot/assets/78322918/8f5271bc-bddb-481a-b1b5-5587a449f4b4)